Protecting Your Assets

 If a person who’s been on Medicaid dies with resources, Medicaid may have the right to be paid back typically from probate assets.
 This is one reason people create a trust to own assets – to prevent Medicaid from having access to assets for payback.
 A trust is a non-probate asset.

 Income Only Medicaid Trusts

-This is an irrevocable trust which essentially limits the use of trust funds to “income only.”
-If the trust provides that income cannot be used for the creator of the trust (known as the “grantor” or “settlor”), and/or the trust invests only in non-income producing assets, the underlying asset (e.g. a family home) will not be considered an available resource for Medicaid.
+This is an irrevocable trust that essentially limits the use of trust funds to “income only.”
+If the trust provides that income cannot be used for the creator of the trust (known as the “grantor” or “settlor”) and/or the trust invests only in non-income producing assets, the underlying asset (e.g. a family home) will not be considered an available resource for Medicaid.

 If a trust owns investment assets and an adult child is named as the income beneficiary, the trustees will distribute the income to the child.
 While the child cannot be required to use those funds for a parent’s care, there may be a fundamental understanding that this could be the case.